Root Resorption from Aligners: The Micro-CT That Revealed Hidden Torsion

 The biomechanical lesson: simulation is not optional, it is ethical ⚖️

-This case underscores an uncomfortable truth for clear aligner orthodontics: the aesthetics of the aligner do not guarantee the harmlessness of its mechanics.
-The absence of a prior finite element analysis allowed an imperceptible torsion, invisible to the human eye, to cause irreversible damage.
+This case underscores an uncomfortable truth for clear aligner orthodontics: the aesthetics of the aligner do not guarantee the safety of its mechanics.
+The absence of prior finite element analysis allowed an imperceptible torsion, invisible to the human eye, to cause irreversible damage.
 Integrating tools like VGSTUDIO MAX and Geomagic Control X into the design phase is not just a matter of precision, but of clinical responsibility.
 The periodontal ligament does not forgive invisible vectors.

 Would you print this model in resin or filament?